justindixon/RelatedProducts/README.md

 3. Works only with Order Products for now.

 ## Road Map
-1. Enable For Opportunity Products
+1. Enable For Opportunity Products.
-2. Enable for CPQ Quote Line Products
+2. Enable for CPQ Quote Line Products.
-3. Units Tests for LWC
+3. Units Tests for LWC.
-4. Enable additional file types (other than .jpq)
+4. Enable additional file types (other than .jpq).
+5. Custom Object to hold the top 5 related products.
+6. Scheduled Batch Job to maintain the top 5 related products every night.

 ---